50-100% more time.

 Learn more about why shared inboxes fare better than Google Groups here.

 Collaborative Inbox is a new type of group available in the newer versions of Google Groups.
-Collaborative Inboxes help teams distribute and track responsibility for emails that come to team inboxes like info@ or support@.
+Collaborative Inboxes help teams distribute and track responsibility for emails that come to team inboxes like [email protected] or [email protected]

 However, unlike the simple and straightforward UI of Gmail, Collaborative Inboxes are surprisingly clunky and unintuitive.
 Teams using Collaborative Inboxes to manage group emails would have an extremely difficult time learning to navigate through this new and alien interface.